Golden Triangle (Southeast Asia)

+The Golden Triangle is a large, mountainous region of approximately 77000 sqmi in northeastern Myanmar, Northern Thailand and northern Laos, centered on the confluence of the Ruak and Mekong rivers.
+The name "Golden Triangle" was coined by Marshall Green, a U.S. State Department official, in 1971 in a press conference on the opium trade.
+Today, the Thai side of the river confluence, Sop Ruak, has become a tourist attraction, with the House of Opium Museum, a Hall of Opium, a Golden Triangle Park, and no opium cultivation.
-Along with Afghanistan in the Golden Crescent, it has been one of the largest opium-producing areas of the world since the 1950s.
-Most of the world's heroin came from the Golden Triangle until the early 21st century when Afghanistan became the world's largest producer.
-The majority of the region's opium is now produced in Myanmar and, to a lesser extent, Laos.

-Opium production in Myanmar is the world's second-largest source of opium after Afghanistan, producing some 25% of the world's opium, forming part of the Golden Triangle.
-In recent times however, opium poppy cultivation in Myanmar has declined year-on-year since 2015.
-According to latest data from the United Nations Office on Drugs and Crime (UNODC), an estimated 405 metric tons (mt) of opium were produced in Myanmar in 2020, representing less than half of the estimate of 2013 (870 mt), while the area of opium poppy cultivation declined by 11% from 33,100 in 2019 to 29,500 hectares (ha).
-With that said, the United Nations Office on Drugs and Crime (UNODC) has warned that opium production in Myanmar may rise again if the economic crunch brought on by COVID-19 and the 2021 military coup persists, with fallout for much of Asia.
+The Golden Triangle has been one of the largest opium-producing areas of the world since the 1950s.
+Most of the world's heroin came from the Golden Triangle until the early 21st century when opium production in Afghanistan increased.
+Myanmar was the world's second-largest source of opium after Afghanistan up to 2022, producing some 25% of the world's opium, forming part of the Golden Triangle.
+While opium poppy cultivation in Myanmar had declined year-on-year since 2015, the cultivation area increased by 33% totalling 40100 ha alongside an 88% increase in yield potential to 790 t in 2022 according to the latest data from the United Nations Office on Drugs and Crime (UNODC) Myanmar Opium Survey 2022.
+The United Nations Office on Drugs and Crime has also warned that opium production in Myanmar may rise again if the economic crunch brought on by COVID-19 and the country's 2021 Myanmar coup d'état persists, with significant public health and security consequences for much of Asia.

+In 2023, Myanmar became the world's largest producer of opium after an estimated 1080 t of the drug was produced, according to a United Nations Office on Drugs and Crime report, while a crackdown by the Taliban reduced opium production by approximately 95% to 330 t in Afghanistan for the same year.

+Geography

+The following districts make up the approximate geographical area of the Golden Triangle: